Last Updated on

 24. Meat Meze and Fish Meze

-Tip: taverns you give the option of a mixed fish and meat meze are touristic attractions and will not offer an authentic experience.
+Tip: taverns that give you the option of a mixed fish and meat meze are touristic attractions and will not offer an authentic experience.

 A meat meze tavern will continue with grilled meats such as pork chops and barbequed chicken and pork, spicy Loukanika sausages, kleftiko and delicious stewed dishes such as Stifado and Tavas.
 In a fish meze tavern, a variety of locally caught fish is served grilled and fried, including small-fry of various fishes, seafood like mussels, oysters and prawns, sea bream with olive oil and lemon dressing, cuttlefish as well as delicious calamari and octopus.

 In the more traditional establishments, you may be offered watermelon, sweet pastries like pourekia and fresh fruits to finish off the meal.
-Prepare yourselves for the culinary experience of your lives and remember…arrive very very hungry!
+Prepare yourselves for the culinary experience of your lives because this is all the best food in Cyprus all in one.
+And remember…arrive very very hungry!

 Cypriot Desserts to make you forget all about your healthy eating plan!